romanows/ItemCounter/README.txt

-Please see the LICENSE.txt file for licensing information.
+This code is licensed under one of the BSD variants, please see LICENSE.txt for full details.

 ItemCounter is a Java class that stores a count for each appearance of an item.
 ItemDoubleAccumulator stores the accumulated value